slint-ui/slint/docs/langref.md

 }
 ```

-In the event that two files export a type under the same then, then you have the option
+In the event that two files export a type under the same name, then you have the option
-of assigning a different name at import type:
+of assigning a different name at import time:

 ```60
 import { Button } from "./button.60";